vcato/practical_tdd/README.md

    - Do your drafting in any order and level of detail that helps you understand what you are trying to solve.
    - Sketch the logic you think will work — this can be pseudocode, comments, notes, or real code
    - Sketch the tests you think would verify it — same flexibility applies
    - Think through the design.
 Revise.
 Explore.
-Make sure it is clear that what you are writing is not the final production code.
+Make sure it is clear that what you are writing is not the final production code and tests.

 2. **Pick one line from your draft**
    - Look at a line you wrote.
 Ask: "What is this trying to do?
 What's the simplest example that would fail without it?"
    - That example is your test.
 The code to make it pass is your fix.

 3. **Choose an activation mechanism**
-   - Decide how you are going to turn the fix and test off and on.
+   - Decide how you are going to turn the fix and test on and off.
    - This can be
      - Commenting out the code to turn it off, uncommenting it to turn it on
      - Using a preprocessor flag that guards the change and turning it on or off
      - Using test framework options, like a "skip" flag for a test.
-   - Use whatever approach makes sense to you for switching the fix and the test off and on.
+   - Use whatever approach makes sense to you for switching the fix and the test on and off.

 4. **Use a 4-state verification matrix to build up a test/fix pair**